Wildwood Park Trails Brochure

 Naturalists at Wildwood Park expect to find the improved habitat an excellent breeding area for frogs, salamanders, and wildflowers.

 The Delta Boardwalk meanders through a marsh and wet woodland where a variety of wetland and upland birds may be seen.
 The marsh is an important nesting area for wetland birds such as Canada geese, various ducks and red-winged blackbirds.
 Approach the boardwalk from Wildwood Way at the base of the hill behind Olewine Nature Center.
-The boardwalk is temporarily closed at the east end near Wildwood Way Trail.
 No bicycles, roller blades or skateboards are permitted on the boardwalk.
 Bicycles must be walked on the boardwalk.

 The North Boardwalk winds through a wet woodland and marsh.
 The blind at the end of the walkway provides excellent bird watching for much of the year.
 Wetland birds and a variety of marsh plants are abundant along the walk.
 The trailhead is on Wildwood Way just north of Wildwood Way crossing Paxton Creek.
 No bicycles, roller blades or skateboards are permitted on the boardwalk.
 Bicycles must be walked on the boardwalk.